-Applications submission for the 2019 Piano Competition will be open to the public starting February 2, 2019.
+Applications submission for the 2019 Piano Competition are open to the public.
 Entries can be sent for review by the selection jury.
 Please join us for the 2019 competition.

 2019 Olga Kern International Piano Competition Application Requirements